New product development process in 10 steps

 2. Product research and definition

-Here’s where we predict and assess the technical, market, and business aspects of the product as it is being launched into the market.
-All the stakeholders must understand the environment in which the product or service is being developed and deployed.
+In this phase, we actively forecast and evaluate the technical, market, and business aspects of the product during its market launch.
+All stakeholders need to comprehend the environment where the product or service is developed and deployed.

 That’s why we must refine the definition of the product concept and make sure that everyone involved understands the customer requirements.
 A pre-commercialization analysis of the product, if you will.